cssconf/blog-content/2015/2015-08-26_tim-holman-and-tammie-lister/2015-08-26_tim-holman-and-tammie-lister.md

   ![Portrait of Tim Holman](tim-holman.jpg)
 </div>

 Tim is an Australian developer with a love and flair for all things quirky and strange online.
-When he's not working on Tumblr, you'll find him building something bizarre, and which the world definitely does not need.
+When he's not working on Tumblr, you'll find him building something bizarre that the world definitely does not need.
 You can follow Tim on <a href="http://twitter.com/twholman" target="_blank">twitter</a> or check out his creations on <a href="https://github.com/tholman" target="_blank">GitHub</a>.

 ## Tammie Lister